Dry Eye Syndrome

 Herbal supplements have also proven to provide relief for dry eyes in some people.
 Fish oils, flaxseed oil and other Omega-3s promote overall ocular health.
 Research has shown that eating a diet high in the essential fatty acids, EPA, DHA and GLA can substantially reduce inflammation throughout the body and help to maintain flexibility in the ocular membrane.

 Restasis is a prescription eye drop that may be prescribed to use twice daily to treat dry eyes.
 Restasis is designed to help increase your eye’s natural ability to produce tears in cases where it may be reduced due to inflammation from chronic dry eyes.
-Restasis is not the solution for everyone with dry eyes.
+This may not be the solution for everyone with dry eyes.
 Dr. Barnhorst or Dr. Balo can determine if it is right for you.
 For more information visit www.restasis.com.

-Keeping the natural tears on the surface of the eye longer is another approach to treating dry eyes.
+Keeping the natural tears on the surface of the eye longer is another approach to treating this issue.
 Small silicone plugs can be placed in the puncta (drainage canals) to prevent tears from draining from the eyes.
 These plugs can be removed if necessary.
 There is also a surgical procedure to permanently close the puncta.

-As dry eye specialists, Dr. Barnhorst or Dr. Balo spend time with their dry eye patients and carefully examine each patient’s particular ocular surface to determine the nature of their dry eye problem and how to treat it most effectively.
+As dry eye specialists, Dr. Barnhorst or Dr. Balo spend time with all of their patients and carefully examine the particular ocular surface to determine the nature of the problem.
+Allowing effective diagnosis and ultimately a solution.

 Whatever the cause, Dr. Barnhorst or Dr. Balo will work with you to get relief for your dry eye problem.

 ProOmega: Omega-3 for Dry Eyes